-- The angle of incidence of the sun's rays.
+- The angle of incidence of the solar rays.

-This radiation that can not come out is reflected inward again.
-A part of this energy heats the glass and the crystal sends it in and out.
+This solar radiation that can not escape is reflected inward again.
+A part of this energy heats the glass and the crystal sends it inwards and outwards.

 Some plastics (such as polycarbonate) have a similar behavior to glass (they let shortwave radiation from the Sun pass by and stop the longwave emissions coming from the absorber plate).

-The third of the physical principles that intervene in the operation of the collectors is the isolation of the assembly from the outside, usually formed by an internal lining of the container box.
+The third of the physical principles involved in the operation of solar collectors is the isolation of the assembly from the outside, usually formed by an internal lining of the container box.
 Good insulation improves the use of solar thermal energy.

 The absorber is usually formed by a metal foil, usually copper (good thermal conductor) that darkens basically with:

-2. A selective treatment, based on electrochemical deposits or paints with metal oxides that have a high absorption of solar radiation (short wave) and a low heat emissivity (long wave).
+2. A selective treatment, based on electrochemical depositions or paints with metallic oxides that have a high absorption of solar radiation (short wave) and a low heat emissivity (long wave).

 The absorber incorporates a grid of pipes through which the heat transfer fluid will circulate.

-It has the function of isolating the sensor of the external environmental conditions - although it lets the solar radiation pass - that cause the greenhouse effect.
-Normally it is formed by a single sheet of tempered (resistant) glass with low iron content (very transparent) approximately 4 mm thick.
+The transparent cover has the function of isolating the solar collector from the external environmental conditions - although it allows solar radiation to pass - that cause the greenhouse effect.
+Normally it is formed by a single sheet of tempered glass (resistant) with low iron content (very transparent) of approximately 4 mm thickness.

-This element, as it happens in the rest of applications, fulfills the function of avoiding the losses of heat of the inside of the collector -specifically of the absorber- towards the outside and is normally formed by plates of synthetic foams (polyurethane, cyanurates, fiber of glass, etc.) located on the sides and on the back of the sensor.
+The insulation is the element, as it happens in the rest of applications, fulfills the function of avoiding the losses of heat of the interior of the collector -specifically of the absorber- to the outside and is usually formed by plates of synthetic foams (polyurethane, cyanide, fiberglass, etc.) located on the sides and on the back of the solar panel.

 The case of the flat solar collector has the function of housing the rest of the components.
 This closure is usually formed by an anodized aluminum profile that will guarantee a resistance of the assembly, even in extreme working conditions.
-Likewise, the housing will have condensate drain holes in the lower part.
+Likewise, the casing will have condensate drainage holes in the lower part.

-As the name suggests, the collectors without cover basically consist of the absorber element, generally formed by a set of tubes of plastic material, EPDM, rubber or polypropylene.
+As its name suggests, the solar collectors without cover basically consist of the absorber element, generally formed by a set of tubes of plastic material, EPDM, rubber or polypropylene.

-This type of solar collectors are very economical and easy to install, since they usually have flexible configurations that allow them to be placed on any surface.
-In addition, they are resistant to corrosion and allow direct heating configurations as in the case of pool heating.
+This type of solar collectors are very economical and easy to install since they usually have flexible configurations that allow them to be placed on any surface.
+They are also resistant to corrosion and allow direct heating configurations, such as in the case of pool heating.

-In contrast, the collectors without cover with synthetic absorber tend to have very steep performance curves because, having no glass they have very good optical behavior but, on the other hand, they quickly lose their performance when the ambient temperature is below the temperature of work or with a high wind speed.
+In contrast, the collectors without cover with synthetic absorber tend to have very steep performance curves because, having no glass have very good optical performance but, instead, quickly lose their performance when the ambient temperature is below the working temperature or with a high wind speed.

-Therefore, this type of collectors are only advisable in low temperature applications in which the working temperature is close to the ambient temperature, for example, to extend the swimming season in open pools.
+For this reason, flat roofless collectors are only advisable in low temperature applications where the working temperature is close to the ambient temperature, for example, to extend the swimming season in open pools.
 A variable of this type of collectors without cover is the collectors of embedded and offset metallic plate, designed specifically for applications in closed circuit.